 - Don’t get discouraged if it takes a couple weeks for your morning and afternoon routines to become habit.
 Keep working and you’ll become more and more efficient at completing the tasks.

 5. Choose one special task to do each day.

 - Pick one weekly cleaning task to do each day, such as running the vacuum or dusting.

 - Or, set a timer and work on one area of your home that needs cleaned or decluttered.

 - Don’t worry about perfection, just do something!

 The company my husband works for has this motto: “Better today than we were yesterday; better tomorrow than we are today.”
-Keep working to make your home just a little better today than it was yesterday and better tomorrow than it is today.
+You don’t have to feel continually overwhelmed by the clutter and mess in your home.
+Keep working to make it just a little better today than it was yesterday and better tomorrow than it is today.
 You can do it!